|Hadrian's Villa-Canopus & Serapeum.|

 Focusing on the Hellenistic and Roman periods, her research explores the continuity and connectivity of ancient Egyptian religion and culture within Hellenistic and Roman religions; and the ruler's political ploys, which appropriated and, in some instances, expurgated ancient Egyptian deities east and west of the Mediterranean.
 The scope of her research showcases material culture used as forms of media that became dynamic tools within the political propaganda of ancient rulers.
 Her research ultimately exhibits various aspects of how ancient religion helped shape ancient cultures and societies.

 Dr. Laughlin's dissertation, “The Appropriation of the Hellenistic-Egyptian Cult of Serapis: A Multi-Disciplinary Study Focusing on Augustus, Nero, Hadrian, Their Coinage, and Villas,” is an interpretive analysis that showcased coinage, architecture, statues, plaques, and motifs derived from ancient Egypt but utilized with political prowess within these villas.
-It demonstrated how ancient Egyptian religious and cultural concepts were used as paradigms within the Ptolemaic Dynastic, and with conquering the Ptolemaic Dynasty, religious ruling concepts transferred to Roman religion.
+It demonstrated how ancient Egyptian religious and cultural concepts were used as paradigms within the Ptolemaic dynasty, and when the Romans conquered Egypt in 31 B.C.E., its socio-political religious ruling concepts were transferred to the new rulers.
 Dr. Sarolta A. Takács served as Dissertation Chair and Advisor.
 This research is currently being prepared for book publication.

-During her Fulbright Israel Postdoctoral Research at Hebrew University of Jerusalem's Institute of Archaeology, Dr. Laughlin expanded her research to the Southern Levant.
-Beginning with the Persian Period, she examined the Egyptian religious connections and contextualized Serapian and Isian expurgations in some regions and their burgeoning influence in others during the Hellenistic and Roman periods.
+During her Fulbright Postdoctoral Research, Dr. Laughlin expanded her research to the Southern Levant.
+Beginning with the Persian Period, she examined the Egyptian religious connections and contextualized the Serapian and Isian expurgations that were evident in some regions and its burgeoning influence in other regions.